Time-varying Cost of Distancing: Distancing Fatigue and Lockdowns: Discontinuous Distancing Cost and Policy Interventions

 \begin{example} To illustrate the threshold distancing cost $\overline{c}$, we consider a simple example in which the distancing cost $c$ is constant over time.
-The left panel of Figure \ref{fig:const_cost_c_bar} depicts the threshold function $\overline{c}$ (solid curve) for the corresponding constant cost function $c=2$ (dashed line).
-The right panel depicts the infected population over time.
-Notably, the peak prevalence is attained around day 35.\footnote{While the prevalence theoretically declines towards $0$ in this constant-distancing case, the right panel suggests that the decline is slow.
-The shape of the threshold distancing function $\overline{c}$ reflects this feature.
-Namely, as the left panel shows, $\overline{c}$, while growing, stays close to $2$ for an extended period of time after the peak.
-That is, although it is difficult to see from the figure, $c$ and $\overline{c}$ intersect only once (at around day $35$).}
+The left panel of Figure \ref{fig:const_cost_c_bar} depicts the threshold distancing cost function $\overline{c}$ (solid curve) for the corresponding constant distancing cost function $c=2$ (dashed line).
+The right panel depicts the prevalence over time.\footnote{The example depicted in Figure \ref{fig:fatigue_ex} corresponds to the case in which distancing fatigue is added to the constant distancing cost case depicted in Figure \ref{fig:const_cost_c_bar}.} The peak prevalence is attained around day $36$.\footnote{While the prevalence theoretically declines towards $0$ in this constant distancing cost case, the right panel suggests that the decline is slow (recall footnote \ref{fn:Rt1}).
+The shape of the threshold distancing cost function $\overline{c}$ in the left panel of Figure \ref{fig:const_cost_c_bar} reflects this feature.
+Namely, $\overline{c}$, while growing, stays close to $2$ for an extended period of time after the peak.
+Although it is difficult to see from the figure, $c$ and $\overline{c}$ intersect only once (around day $36$).} \end{example}